-Post-pandemic, I will be leading tours for Limosa and Wildwings to various destinations, but I am also able to offer a personalised guiding service for anyone interested in being accompanied by a professional guide on their private birding, rainforest or wildlife trips.
-I can also provide expert advice and assistance in planning such trips.
+Post-pandemic, I am leading tours for Limosa, Wildwings and Heritage Expeditions to various destinations, but I am also able to offer a personalised guiding service for anyone interested in being accompanied by a professional guide on their private birding, rainforest or wildlife trips.
+I can also provide expert advice and assistance in planning trips.
 This website aims to promote those services, as well as my bird sound recordings, and will enable you to learn about my experience and to contact me if you if you wish to do so.

 Bird Guiding, Rainforest and Nature Trips

 Hiring a professional bird guide to accompany you on your private birding trip can be a smart move.
 An experienced international birding guide who is familiar with the local birds at your destination, who knows the majority of bird vocalizations and has access to a full set of relevant sounds for playback and a network of local contacts can make the difference between a successful trip and one potentially beset with problems.
 I can also assist in targeting rarer species, and help you plan and organize your trip if required.